Forecast: Trade winds return over the weekend

-A slightly smaller NNW to N swell is due today with slow decline over the weekend.
-The next NW swell will be small, arriving Monday, peaking Monday night, then lowering gradually through Tuesday.
+A slightly smaller north-northwest to north swell is due today with slow decline over the weekend.
+The next northwest swell will be small, arriving Monday, peaking Monday night, then lowering gradually through Tuesday.

-Small surf along east facing shores will gradually build each day as trades increase through the weekend, nearing advisory level early next week.
+Small surf along east-facing shores will gradually build each day as trades increase through the weekend, nearing advisory levels early next week.

 A moderate south swell is forecast to decline into the weekend.